isaldiviagonzatti/MscThesis/README.md

 Code contains the code to analyse the data

 Output contains the analysed data and the generated plots

+paperLaTeX contains the source code of the manuscript

 The MSc thesis is divided into two main projects: Facility Location Problem (FLP) and Fuzzy Cognitive Map (FCM)